rakibsarowar/Pinia-handnote/README.md

 ```
 <br>

-🌿 **Step 02: also add id:0 property to the state: Since we want to has id in each item while increment in pushing into the array.**
+🌿 **Step 02: also add id:0 property to the state: Since we want to has id in each item while increment in pushing into the array,**
 <br>

 ```